Fine Art Photography; Curating; Teaching

 Curriculum Vitae (pdf)

-Karin Rosenthal’s photographs of the nude in nature reside in numerous private and museum collections including the Boston MFA, Boston Public Library, Brooklyn Museum, Santa Barbara MFA, the Fogg, Rose, and Danforth Art Museums, the ICP, and the Yale University Art Gallery.
+Karin Rosenthal’s photographs of the nude in nature reside in numerous private and museum collections including the Boston MFA, Boston Public Library, Brooklyn Museum, Santa Barbara MFA, the Fogg, Rose, and Danforth Art Museums, the International Center of Photography, and the Yale University Art Gallery.

 Rosenthal received a LEF Foundation Grant, the 2006 Ultimate Eye Foundation Grant for Figurative Photography, Grand Prize in the 2010 Renaissance International Photography Competition and First Prize in Nudes in the 2010 Julia Margaret Cameron Awards.
-She was the 2009 Distinguished Artist/Teacher-in-Residence at the Rocky Neck Art Colony and has served actively on the Steering Committee for New England Women in Photography.
+In 2014 and 2015, her photographs were exhibited and sold at AIPAD in NYC, a highly prestigious exposition of photography presented by the world's top galleries.

 Rosenthal, Karin: Twenty Years of Photographs, catalog published by the Danforth Museum of Art in conjunction with its exhibition of Rosenthal’s black and white photographs in March, 2000.